 Early Career Representative, King's College London

-Stefania is a postdoc in the Cellular Biophysics section at the Randall Centre for Cell and Molecular Biophysics at KCL.
-After a BSc and an MSc in biomechanical engineering under the guidance of Prof. Alberto Redaelli at Politecnico di Milano, she obtained a PhD at the University of Sheffield focused on the mechanical characterisation of bone cells with atomic force microscopy and finite element modelling.
+Stefania is a postdoc and bioimage analyst at King's College London.
+After a BSc and an MSc in biomechanical engineering in Milan, she obtained a PhD at the University of Sheffield focused on the mechanical characterisation of bone cells with atomic force microscopy and finite element modelling.
 Thanks to the possibility of combining both experimental and computational approaches in all of her projects, she developed an interest in data and image quantitative analysis.
-In 2018 she joined Brian Stramer's group and her current research interest lie in developing and automating analysis pipelines for biological applications.
+In 2018 she joined Brian Stramer's group and her current research interest lies in developing and automating analysis pipelines for biological applications.
+Since 2023, she also offers image analysis support to the Nikon Imaging Centre and Microscopy Innovation Centre users at KCL.

 Outreach & Education Committee Representative, UCL Great Ormond Street Institute of Child Health